You can do some Awesome List Building With Your Perfect Blog Post, if you just keep these few things in mind.

 They’ll simply want more on that topic.

-most people are interested in getting a specific piece of information related specifically to your main topic of the blog post they are reading.
+People are interested in getting a specific piece of information related specifically to the main topic of the blog post they are reading.

 That’s just a much better marketing hook.